hashgraph/hedera-services/platform-sdk/docs/base/configuration/configuration.md

 and `List<Integer>` are used in the given sample all data types that are supported by the config API can be used for components in config data records.

-In the sample default values are provided for all properties by setting the `defaultValue` of the `ConfigProperty`.
-The default value of this parameter is defined by `ConfigProperty.UNDEFINED_DEFAULT_VALUE`.
-If a default value is not specified by the ConfigProperty annotation a config source must specify the value.
+In the sample default values are provided for all properties by setting a `@DefaultValue`.
+If a default value is not specified a config source must specify the value.
 If no value is specified the configuration will fail on init (see the configuration lifecycle).

-**Note:** Since Java does not allow to set `null` as a value of an annotation attribute the `@ConfigProperty` annotation provides the constant `NULL_DEFAULT_VALUE` that can be used as a default value for the unusual use case that you want to have a config data record property with `null` as a default value.
-If you want an empty list as the default value for a list property you need to define `[]` as the default value (or use the constant `Configuration.EMPTY_LIST`).
+**Note:** Since Java does not allow to set `null` as a value of an annotation attribute, to handle cases where the properties need to be either unset or empty two syntax sugared versions exist. `@UnsetValue` and `@EmptyValue`.
+The first one is synonym for `@DefaultValue({})` and is used to set the property value to Java's default type value (e.g. 0 for `int` and `null` for `Object`).
+The second one is synonym for `@DefaultValue("")` and is used to set the property value to whatever empty means for the type (e.g.: empty string for `String`, empty list for `List`).

 It is optional to annotate components of the record with the ConfigProperty annotation.
 The following code snippet shows another example of a config data record: